Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 These temporals correspond to the operational expression of the framework’s four dimensions.
 They do not represent ontological states, nor are they properties of any specific system.
 Rather, they describe the general structure through which coordination unfolds across time.

-Any system, at any scale, instantiates these temporals through its own operations.
+Cooperative systems at different scales may express coordination through analogous temporal structures.
 The same temporal structure therefore appears across domains, from individual interaction to institutional systems to biological processes.

 Each temporal operates within a system-specific structure.
 The outputs of one temporal are not interpreted uniformly across systems, but are processed according to the structural and regime conditions of the receiving system.

-As a result, temporal coordination must be understood as system-relative, even though the underlying temporal structure remains invariant.
+As a result, temporal coordination must be understood as system-relative, even though the underlying temporal structure remains structurally consistent.

 Each temporal transforms the outputs generated within coordination, and these transformations are typically observed in the sequence: